AlbertWeichselbraun/borg-backup-scripts/README.md

-  [USER@]HOST           host and optional username of the host to backup REPOSITORY            the local or remote repository path EXCLUDE_PATTERN_FILE  optional files containing exclude pattern(s) to apply PATH                  paths to backup
+  [USER@]HOST           host and optional username of the host to backup REPOSITORY            the local or remote repository path BIN_PATH              optional path of the directory holding the borg and socat binaries (default: /usr/bin)" EXCLUDE_PATTERN_FILE  optional files containing exclude pattern(s) to apply" REMOTE_SOCKET_DIR     optional path to the directory in which the remote socket shell be created (default: /root)" PATH                  paths to backup

 Examples: